krishnakrish24/krishnakrish24.github.io/README.md

+# ENHANCEMENT OF PRINT MEDIA USING AUGMENTED REALITY
 # krishnakrish24.github.io

-# This is a final year project done at the Department of Printing Technology, CEG, Chennai.
+This is a final year project done at the Department of Printing Technology, CEG, Chennai.

 This project is aimed to add AR as a value addition to printed products such as business cards that enables user